 If you want any information on this site in an alternative format please email firstname.lastname@example.org and tell us what you need.

 To make things easier for screen reader users, images have descriptive alternative text.
-If the image is purely decorative or part of a link, the alt text is null.
+If the image is purely decorative or part of a link, the alternative text will not be present.

 We always use link text that makes sense out of context, so that you can understand exactly what we're linking to.